Primary Research Focus

 Maternal Stress and Blood Sugar Metabolization During Pregnancy Study

-Through the research study, we are examining how women’s emotions and nutrition during pregnancy are associated with their blood sugar and overall pregnancy health.
-This study will help us better understand how pregnant women respond to stress, which may enable us to help women in the future.
+The purpose of this study is to examine how women’s emotions and nutrition during pregnancy are associated with their blood sugar and overall pregnancy health.
+Results from this study may help us better understand how pregnant women respond to stress, which may enable us to help women in the future.
+This study is no longer recruiting and is in the data analysis phase.

 Nurturing Equity in Screening for perinatal Treatment (NEST)